murph-project/murph-core/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Murph, send an acknowledgment to the reporter at security [at] murph-project.org.
+If you discover a security vulnerability within Murph, send an email to security [at] murph-project.org.